Last updated on October 17, 2025

 Tadeas, Juniper Ascendant

-Tadeas, Juniper Ascendant is a reach lord, giving them pseudo-vigilance, unblockability, and giving your creatures a card draw ability when they hit.
+Tadeas, Juniper Ascendant / Dhalsim, Pliable Pacifist from Street Fighter or Universes Within is a reach lord, gives your creatures pseudo-vigilance, unblockability, and a card draw ability when they hit.
 Tadeas fits spider EDH decks nicely since many of them have reach, or decks that have a toughness-matters theme.

 Shu Yun, the Silent Tempest